-The Vertical Digital Inclinometer PRO System is used to measure lateral deflections within a borehole.
-The system comprises a biaxial probe, cable reel and ultra-rugged Field Tablet supplied with ‘In-Port Pro’ data capture software.
+C17-PRO Vertical Digital Inclinometer System is used to measure lateral deflections within a borehole.
+The system comprises a biaxial probe, cable reel, and ultra-rugged Field Tablet supplied with ‘In-Port Pro’ data capture software.

-In this digital inclinometer, the probe incorporates MEMS technology allowing highly accurate and repeatable readings, transferred via a digital signal.
-Bluetooth communication enables a cable free data transmitting system with no connectors to corrode or break.
+The probe incorporates MEMS technology allowing highly accurate and repeatable readings, transferred via a digital signal.
+Bluetooth communication enables a cable-free data transmitting system with no connectors to corrode or break.

 - No connectors between probe, cable reel and Field Tablet

 - Probe is manufactured from 316 Stainless Steel

 - Precision sprung wheel assemblies

 - Bluetooth connection between cable reel and Field Tablet

 - Accurate and precise measurements using MEMS sensors

 - Repeatable depth control using low wear stainless steel markers and cable gate system

 - Ultra-rugged Field Tablet allows easy transfer of data